nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam/supported-file-formats.md

 ### Artworks Files / 3D Format

-The [Nuxeo 3D addon]({{page version='' space='nxdoc' page='nuxeo-3d'}}) uses Blender as the render engine and three.js for the embedded viewer in Nuxeo Web UI.
-All formats are rendered into GTLF for display in the viewer and can natively read any of the above-referenced, Blender-supported formats.
-Formats that Blender can’t natively render are just supplied along with preview file for the preview.
+Nuxeo offers multiple approaches to 3D support.
+The [Nuxeo 3D addon]({{page version='' space='nxdoc' page='nuxeo-3d'}}) is available as well as an alternate approach that relies on a viewer that displays GLB files that serve as previews for any native formats.
+The Nuxeo 3D addon uses Blender as the render engine and three.js for the embedded viewer in Nuxeo Web UI.
+All formats are rendered into GTLF for display in the viewer and can natively read any of the  formats indicated below.
+Formats that can’t be natively rendered are supported using supplied GLB files that serve as the preview.

 {{#> callout type='info' heading='Compound Asset Support'}}
 Compound Asset Support refers to supporting a set of files as a single asset object while preserving the subcomponents as individual assets and recording the relationships among them all.
 This is especially important most 3D formats require a set of files.